Lambda-CDM model: Violations of isotropy

 Evidence from galaxy clusters, quasars, and type Ia supernovae suggest that isotropy is violated on large scales.

 Data from the Planck Mission shows hemispheric bias in the cosmic microwave background in two respects: one with respect to average temperature (i.e. temperature fluctuations), the second with respect to larger variations in the degree of perturbations (i.e. densities).
 The European Space Agency (the governing body of the Planck Mission) has concluded that these anisotropies in the CMB are, in fact, statistically significant and can no longer be ignored.

 Already in 1967, Dennis Sciama predicted that the cosmic microwave background has a significant dipole anisotropy.
-In recent years, the CMB dipole has been tested, and current results suggest our motion with respect to distant radio galaxies and quasars differs from our motion with respect to the cosmic microwave background.
+In recent years, the CMB dipole has been tested, and the results suggest our motion with respect to distant radio galaxies and quasars differs from our motion with respect to the cosmic microwave background.
 The same conclusion has been reached in recent studies of the Hubble diagram of Type Ia supernovae and quasars.
 This contradicts the cosmological principle.

 The CMB dipole is hinted at through a number of other observations.
 First, even within the cosmic microwave background, there are curious directional alignments and an anomalous parity asymmetry that may have an origin in the CMB dipole.
 Separately, the CMB dipole direction has emerged as a preferred direction in studies of alignments in quasar polarizations, scaling relations in galaxy clusters, strong lensing time delay, Type Ia supernovae, and quasars and gamma-ray bursts as standard candles.
 The fact that all these independent observables, based on different physics, are tracking the CMB dipole direction suggests that the Universe is anisotropic in the direction of the CMB dipole.

-Nevertheless, some authors have stated that the universe around Earth is isotropic at high significance by studies of the cosmic microwave background temperature maps.
+Nevertheless, some authors have stated that the universe around Earth is isotropic at high significance by studies of the combined cosmic microwave background temperature and polarization maps.

 Violations of homogeneity

+The homogeneity of the universe needed for the ΛCDM applies to very large volumes of space.